Welcome to Eleventy-Zones!

 Zoner is great at what it does!
 It's simple to use, you can write in Markdown, there's no client-side JS, and it even throws in an RSS feed.
 It's open-source, too, which sounded great when my site started to outgrow it...

 ...except that it's written in C#, which I had zero experience with.
-(Personal problem, I know.)
+(Skill issue, I know.)
 I was able to tweak a few little things, but it made a lot more sense to just look into the world of general-purpose SSGs instead.

 I settled on Eleventy.
 I liked that it encouraged starting with a blank canvas and only adding complexity as needed, which felt like a good balance of approachable now and powerful later.
 (Plus, for the "powerful later" part: Unlike C#, I'm already comfortable with JS!)
 And who can resist the cute possum mascots?